-The Foundation is a nonprofit organization exempt from federal income and New Mexico income taxes under the provisions of Internal Revenue Code (IRC) Section 501(c)(3).
+The Foundation is a nonprofit organization exempt from federal income and California taxes under the provisions of Internal Revenue Code (IRC) Section 501(c)(3) and Sections 12586 and 12587 of the California Government Code.
 However, the Foundation remains subject to income taxes on any net income that is derived from a trade or business, regularly carried on and not in furtherance of the purpose for which it was granted exemption.
 No income tax provision has been recorded as the net income, if any, from any unrelated trade or business, in the opinion of management, is not material to the financial statements taken as a whole.

 Management believes that no uncertain tax positions exist for the Foundation at August 31, 2024 and 2023.
-The Foundation files income tax returns in the U.S. federal jurisdiction, and applicable state jurisdictions.
+The Foundation files income tax returns in the U.S. federal jurisdiction and one state jurisdiction.